 Depending On Who Apps Are Aimed At, We Can Find Different Types

-Search and access to information: apps dedicated to classify scientific literature, professional manuals, e-learning platforms and clinical simulation applications.
+Search and access to information: apps dedicated to classifying scientific literature, professional manuals, e-learning platforms, and clinical simulation applications.

 Professional support tools such as medical calculators, drug databases, clinical practice guides, decision support systems, etc.